Suspension

 Although a suspension is not formal disciplinary action in itself, it does often lead to disciplinary proceedings based on gross misconduct.

 The right to suspend you is normally set out in your contract of employment or staff handbook.
-Even if there is no right to suspend in your contract, providing there is a sufficiently serious reason and you suffer no detriment (for example, you continue to receive full pay and other usual benefits) then most employers will be deemed to have acted reasonably.
+Even if there is no right to suspend in your contract, providing there is a sufficiently serious reason and you suffer no real detriment (for example, you continue to receive full pay and other usual benefits), then most employers will be deemed to have acted reasonably.
+However, the mere fact of the suspension in itself is often likely to lead to a breakdown of trust and confidence between the parties, together with an adverse effect on your reputation.

-There is no test required of whether it was necessary for you to be suspended or not, so you can’t argue that your employers could investigate without the need to suspend.
+An obvious reason to suspend would be due to misconduct.
+You cannot easily argue, however, that your employer could carry out their investigation without the need to suspend.
 The only test that a tribunal would take into account is whether there was a reasonable and proper cause to suspend you in the first place (e.g. where an investigation is being carried out).

 Will I still be paid whilst I am suspended?